holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/00_deterministic_maze/lesson_plan.md

 - IF LONG BLOCK
     - see `../course_energizers/00_card_sorting` for lesson
 - Today going to start to use Scratch
+    - Why I love Scratch
+        - Just like a "real" programming language
+        - Used by UCBerkeley in their intro class
     - Walk through logging in/logging out of Scratch
-        - Things to hit:
         - Logging in, naming project, saving, sharing
-        - Watch me:
-            - What do you notice?
     - Have everyone Log in
-        - Login format: `2024-04-09-sec5-ab`
+        - Login format: `2024-11-09-sec5-ab`
         - Laptops closed once successfully logged in
     - Program a maze together
         - Create a simple maze in background
             - Green for start
             - Red for end
         - Show where to program sprite and background
+            - Go to background and ask: "why no movement blocks?"
         - Show pen
         - Stress initialization
             - When green flag clicked